learn-static/foundations-1-html/1-html.md

 `<h3>For Example</h3>`

 The `<h3>` tag encloses the text "For Example", marking it semantically as a "third level heading" in the document.
-The web browser interprets that markup and displays "For Example" differently than the main paragraph text and the `h1` header "Hypertext Markup Language" at the top of the page, to convey it's semantic meaning to readers.
+The web browser interprets that markup and displays "For Example" differently than the main paragraph text and the `h1` header "Hypertext Markup Language" at the top of this page, to convey it's semantic meaning to readers.

 Learn more by following the [Examples in the next lesson](2-example.md)!